This Courgette and Orange Cake is a delicious way to use up any leftover courgettes.

 Cuts into 16, or 20 smaller pieces

-AGA R5 Series 2-oven: Place the tin on the grid shelf set on the floor of the roasting oven and slide the cold plain shelf on the second set of runners down.
+If your AGA does not have a baking oven, place the tin on the grid shelf set on the floor of the roasting oven and slide the cold plain shelf on the second set of runners down.
 Bake for about 45-50 minutes until golden and cooked.
-Change the cold plain shelf for the large roasting tin after 30 minutes.
+Change the cold plain shelf for a large roasting tin after 30 minutes.

 Rayburn and Conventional Cooking: Bake at 180ºC, fan oven 160º, for about 45-50 minutes, until risen, golden and cooked through.

-3. To make the icing; melt the butter in a bowl on the AGA.
-Add the remaining ingredients to the butter, beat together well and spread on the cake, the icing thickens on cooling.
+4. To make the icing; melt the butter in a bowl on the AGA.
+Add the remaining ingredients to the butter, beat together well and spread on the cake.
+The icing will thicken on cooling.
 Mark a pattern with a palette knife.
 Allow the icing to set.